16 ways to drive website traffic and increase search ranking

 15. Paid advertising

-There are various different ways you can pay for traffic online.
+There are various ways you can pay for traffic online.
 Two of the most effective are paid search ads and social media ads.
 Paid search listings appear alongside the organic (non-paid) search listings in search engines like Google when a user searches for a particular term.

 With this type of advertising, you’ll normally target a group of keywords and set a monthly budget for each campaign.
 When a searcher clicks on your ad, you’ll pay for the click, which can be anything from $0.01 to tens of dollars, depending on how competitive the keywords are.
 Once your monthly budget is used up, your ads will stop being displayed.